-EU users are shown a annoying cookie warning.
+EU users are shown a very annoying cookie warning.
 Europeans are shown Google AdSense ads if they agree to it.

 How Google AdSense Tracks You